ni/flexrio-custom/docs/TestAndReleaseProcess.md

 nihdl install-deps
 ```

-Note: If you are testing a development release stack, run with the `--pre --latest` arguments to get the latest "dev" release versions.
+Note: `main` installs a coherent stack from its checked-in `dependencies.toml` with a plain `install-deps` and **no `--pre --latest`** — a `.dev0` pin already auto-resolves to the latest matching `.devN`.
+Use `--pre --latest` only as a stop-gap when iterating on a dev branch whose pins aren't settled yet.

 Verify the right dependencies are installed.
 The report should look like this:
 ```